 Now, we can see the correlation coefficient in cell I5, the value is greater than 0.
 Hence, we know that the correlation coefficient between Age and Hours of Work is positive.

-➤ In the similar way, we use the CORREL function in other cells to find out the correlation coefficient between variables.
+➤ In a similar way, we use the CORREL function in other cells to find out the correlation coefficient between variables.

-Finally, we can see the result in the following Using CORREL Function table.
+Finally, we can see the result in the following using the CORREL Function table.